Kshitijv24/Learning-Unity-Game-Engine/README.md

 - so that our Ball first wait for 1 Second then it starts moving so that the player has some breathing room before the game starts

+DATE: 24-02-2022

+Break

+DATE: 25-02-2022

+- Destroy our Bricks whenever the ball touches them

+- so we are destroying the bricks whenever the ball touches them

+- to achive this we are using OnCollisionEnter2D funcion

+- and adding the "Brick" tag to all the bricks in the game

+- then destroying anything that has that brick tag to it

+- we added some code in our "BallScript"

+- BallScript

+using UnityEngine;

+public class BallScript : MonoBehaviour
+{

+public float speed;

+Rigidbody2D rb;

+private void Awake(){
+    rb = GetComponent<Rigidbody2D>();
+  }

+  void Start(){
+    Invoke(nameof(BallRandomStart), 1f);
+  }

+  private void BallRandomStart(){

+    Vector2 force = Vector2.zero;
+    force.x = UnityEngine.Random.Range(-0.5f, 0.5f);
+    force.y = -1f;

+    rb.AddForce(force.normalized * speed);
+  }
+}

+private void OnCollisionEnter2D(Collision2D collision){

+    if (collision.gameObject.tag == "Brick"){
+      Destroy(collision.gameObject);
+    }
+}

+- Changing the Color of the walls to some random color whenever our ball touch them

+- we have four walls in our game

+- and we are changing the color of the 3 walls. top left and right walls

+- and adding a C# Script called "OtherWallScript"

+- and keeping the down wall separate from that script

+- because we need to destroy the ball whenever the ball touch the down wall

+- which means the player lose the game and we need to end the game

+- OtherWallScript

+using UnityEngine;

+public class OtherWallScript : MonoBehaviour
+{
+  private void OnCollisionEnter2D(Collision2D collision){

+    if (collision.gameObject.tag == "Ball"){

+      GetComponent<Renderer>().material.color = Random.ColorHSV(0f, 1f, 1f, 1f, 0.5f, 1f);
+    }
+  }
+}